 The second method is based on the average time to build a website of a specific type.
 Bear in mind that neither estimation can be precise or universal.
 Every project is different because the business needs and resources behind it are unique.
 Therefore, project delivery timelines will differ too.

 This post should give you an idea of what to expect and a better understanding of how long it takes to design and develop a website.
 Let's dive into it!

 The website development timeline consists of several stages.
 The amount of time spent on each stage corresponds to its set of objectives and complexity.
 Let's take a look at each step and calculate how long they might take in total:

 The initial stage is the project’s foundation for success.
 The designers and developers need to understand the client’s needs, goals, and target audience as early as possible.
-A project team can estimate the time rather precisely at this stage, provided that:
+A project team can estimate web development time rather precisely at this stage, provided that:

 Unfortunately, this is rarely the case.
 Usually, we have to start with research and reviews of the project requirements, technical specifications, and/or designs.
 The client may have to fill out briefs and answer questions relating to their vision and goals, critical design elements and preferences, the business’ value proposition, selling process, and so on.

 The details may be discussed during phone calls or video conferences.
 The team usually develops a site map to identify the overall content structure.
 Once the client has approved it, the team can decide on the necessary technologies and make wireframes.
 Two rounds of project specification reviews and wireframes of the main pages are typically required.

 Note that this phase is very intense in terms of communication: a lot of calls will be made to clarify details and decide on the next steps.
 Responsiveness and active participation of the product owner are crucial so the team can work seamlessly, having a clear product vision before its eyes.
 It will define the overall seamlessness of the project’s flow.

 At the end of this phase, the team developing the site should possess sufficient documentation to begin the design process.
 Finally, the team sets the milestones and timeline for the project.